photostructure/exiftool-vendored.js/README.md

 exiftool.write("path/to/file.jpg", { UserComment: null })
 ```

-The above example removes any value associated to the `UserComment` tag.
+The above example removes any value associated with the `UserComment` tag.

 ### Always Beware: Timezones